ocaml-multicore/ocaml5-tutorial/README.md

 ----

-**Please note**: Many of the following exercises require access to files in this repo, so please clone it now using `https://github.com/kayceesrk/ocaml5-tutorial.git`, then `cd ocaml5-tutorial`.
+**Please note**: Many of the following exercises require access to files in this repo, so please clone it now using `git clone https://github.com/kayceesrk/ocaml5-tutorial.git`, then `cd ocaml5-tutorial`.

 Throughout, we'll be using Dune, OCaml's build system, to convert our programs into executables.
 For more information on Dune, please reference [Dune's documentation](https://dune.readthedocs.io/en/stable/).